 Tel: (1) 613-943-9484

-As set out in the CAPAC constitution, a small CAPAC Coordination Unit is provided by a Commonwealth Member branch.
+As set out in the CAPAC constitution, a small CAPAC Coordination Unit is provided by a Commonwealth member country.
 This is informally known as the Secretariat.
-The Secretariat provides administrative support for the Association under the direction of the Chair of the Executive Committee.
-The current Secretariat is CPA UK Branch and the contact person is Ms Rebekah Northall via email@example.com.
+The Secretariat provides administrative support for CAPAC under the direction of the Chair of its Executive Committee.
+The current Secretariat is provided by CPA UK Branch and it can be contacted via firstname.lastname@example.org.

 CAPAC has developed a portal for PAC Members to utilise, you can access the portal here.
-However access must be granted by the CAPAC Secretariat.
+However access to this portal must be granted by the CAPAC Secretariat.

 Established in 2021, by the UK House of Commons, the Commonwealth Parliamentary Communications Network (CPCN) is a professional development network for people working in parliamentary communications in legislatures across the Commonwealth.
 The network mirrors a number of other informal networks in existence across the Commonwealth parliamentary community for people to exchange ideas, knowledge and best practice.
 Covering everything from how legislatures can best use social media, to the facilities provided to the media.